The refined class number formula for Drinfeld modules: The proof of Theorem

 and we denote by $\epsilon$, resp. $\epsilon'$, the class in $\Ext^1_{A[G]}(H,M^1/\mathbb{U})$, resp. $\Ext^1_{A[G]}(H,K_\infty/\mathbb{U})$, of the first, resp. second, column of the diagram in Theorem \ref{POdiag}.

-Then the fact that the left-hand square of the diagram in Theorem \ref{POdiag} is a push-out diagram implies that $\iota(\epsilon)=\epsilon'$.
+Then the left-hand square of the diagram in Theorem \ref{POdiag} is a push-out diagram by Lemma \ref{POlemma} below, which implies that $\iota(\epsilon)=\epsilon'$.
 It follows that where the first and last equalities follow, for example, from the general description of connecting homomorphisms given in \cite[Lem.
-3]{bufl96}.
+3]{bufl96}. \end{proof}

-To complete the proof of the Theorem, after recalling Remark \ref{regRK}, it only remains to prove that $P^1$ is a finitely generated, projective $A[G]$-module.
-By Remark \ref{TMremark} (i), it is projective if it is both $A$-projective and $G$-c.t.

-But $P^1$ is finitely generated and $A$-free, by explicit construction of the pull-back of $P^2$ and $M^1$.
-The fact that $P^1$ is also $G$-c.-t. follows from a diagram chase on (\ref{PBExt}) using the fact that $P^2$, $M^1$ and $M^2$ are $G$-c.-t.
-In turn, the fact that $M^2$ is $G$-c.-t. is a consequence of the exactness of the second row of the diagram in Theorem \ref{POdiag}. \end{proof}